Start with some boilerplate

 YEAHBOI is another "inspired" work.
 The original host served from yeahboi.me is down, but the author open sourced it, so I can host it myself and carry the torch (sound probably won't work in chrome).

 Recreating YEAHBOI is a great way to introduce threejs: it only consists of rectangles, some gravity, and a looped soundtrack.
 Here I'll show you how easy it is to hack a three.js game together, the intent being an example of fast and cheap 0-60 coding in threejs; not necessarily a stable, scalable, or performant application.
-I'm neither a game dev nor a three.js expert, so in case it's not crystal clear:
+I'm neither a game dev nor a three.js expert.
+Let's get started!

 i by i, step by step